Last updated on January 4th, 2022

-The Siwash Rock is a famous sea stack beside the Stanley Park seawall in Vancouver.
-It’s very noticeable not only because of its appearance but also because it’s so close to the popular path on top of the wall.
+The Siwash Rock is a famous sea stack beside the Stanley Park seawall in Vancouver, British Columbia.
+It’s very noticeable not only because of its appearance but also because it’s so close to the popular path on top of the seawall.
 People get an excellent view of the 32-million-year-old sea stack as they travel along the path and have the opportunity to take some great photographs.

 Formation of a Sea Stack

 A sea stack (or simply a stack) is an ocean landform formed due to wave erosion.
 Wind may also contribute to the stack’s formation.
 The stack has the shape of a steep column.
 The rock joining the stack to the mainland has eroded and collapsed, leaving the column standing alone.

 An additional factor is responsible for the formation of the sea stack known as Siwash Rock.
 Stanley Park predominantly contains sedimentary rock (sandstone) that erodes relatively easily.
 Around 32 million years ago, a volcanic dike formed in the rock where the sea stack is now located.
 A volcanic dike is a more-or-less vertical passageway that allows the movement of hot magma from deeper in the Earth to the Earth’s surface.
 When the magma in the Stanley Park dike cooled and solidified, it formed an igneous rock called basalt.
 Basalt is far more resistant to erosion than sedimentary rock.
 When the nearby sedimentary rock eroded and collapsed, the basalt in the dike didn’t.
 Instead, it formed the sea stack known today as Siwash Rock.